Fault Proof Proposer

 - Wallet management for transactions.

-- Game creation and resolution logic.
+- Game creation, defense, and resolution logic.

 - Chain monitoring and interval management.